MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 **What's new**

-There are multiple fixes and new changes in this release:
+There are multiple fixes and new changes in this release.

-- This release fixes a bug related to memory leak in kernel space which slowly impacted the main memory.
-This impacted only kernels 3.10x and <= 4.16x.
+- This release fixes a bug related to high memory usage eventually leading to high CPU due to eBPF memory leak in kernel space resulting in servers going into unusable states".
+This only impacted the kernel versions 3.10x and <= 4.16x, majorly on RHEL/CentOS distros.
+Please update to the latest MDE version to avoid any impact.
-- Simplified output of `mdatp health --details features`
+- We have now simplified the output of `mdatp health --detail features`
 - Stability and performance improvements.
 - Other bug fixes.